kkrruumm/void-install-script/README.md

 Outside of options that are potentially dangerous, "random" features that do not fit elsewhere can be added via this.

+# Wrappers

+There are wrapper functions for a handful of things, suck as ``install`` and ``system``.

+``system command`` will run "command" on the new install via chroot for enabling services or otherwise, rather than repetitively entering full chroot commands.

+``install package`` will install "package" on the new install.

+All of the current and future wrapper functions will be located in ``lib/libviss``.

 # Misc notes

 This installer is not officially supported, and is still fairly work-in-progress.
 If you run into any problems please file them on this github page.